trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/expensify-partner-program/Your-Expensify-Partner-Manager.md

 - For instant assistance, click on the chat bubble located at the bottom right-hand corner of your screen when logged in.

 Our well-rounded support methodology is designed to provide comprehensive assistance, ensuring that both you and your clients have a seamless experience.
 Have questions or want to delve deeper?
 Don't hesitate to reach out to your dedicated Partner Manager.
-You can find your partner manager by logging into Expensify and clicking the "Support" button in the left hand navigator.
+You can find your partner manager by logging into Ieatta and clicking the "Support" button in the left hand navigator.